Historic Downtown Wylie

-You’re bound to see someone you know at one of downtown Wylie’s fine restaurants, such as Ballard Street Café and Grill, Bold BBQ Pit, and Villa Vinci.
-After dinner, visit 96° West Winery, named for Wylie’s longitudinal coordinate.
+You’re bound to see someone you know at one of downtown Wylie’s fine restaurants, such as Ballard Street Café, Bold BBQ Pit, Frankie's Casa, and Villa Vinci.
+After dinner, visit Landon Winery for a glass of locally made wine.

 And the historic Brown House, 301 N. Ballard, offers a glimpse back in time to the days when visitors drove a Model T or rode a horse to get downtown and see what was going on.

 Wylie was named the #20 Best Place to Live in the U.S., by Money Magazine, and the editors noted that Wylie residents, “still like to get together for good times.”
 Downtown events include Pedal Car Races, held in early May; Bluegrass on Ballard, the July music festival; and Boo on Ballard, the Halloween trick-or-treat event.
-Wylie Arts Festival, held in early December at FBC Wylie Event Center, 200 N. Ballard, is an annual event featuring arts and crafts, fair food, and sounds of the season; and the tree lighting in Olde City Park follows FBC Wylie's annual Christmas parade, accompanied by Mayor Eric Hogue’s traditional reading of “The Night Before Christmas.”
+Wylie Arts Festival, held in early December at FBC Wylie Event Center, 200 N. Ballard, is an annual event featuring arts and crafts, fair food, and sounds of the season; and the tree lighting in Olde City Park follows FBC Wylie's annual Christmas parade, accompanied by Mayor Matthew Porter’s traditional reading of “The Night Before Christmas.”

 Shopping … dining … hometown businesses … community events … there’s something for everyone in historic downtown Wylie.